 Model performance was quantified with the root mean squared error of the predicted foot shape to the corresponding scan during validation.
 The predicted foot shape is rigidly aligned to the scan through a least-squares alignment; rigid-alignment preserves morphology by only rotating and translating the foot shape.
 For every point in the scan, the nearest vertex in the predicted foot shape found by searching a KD-tree of the foot shape.
 The distance between the two corresponding points is taken as the prediction error.
 The root mean squared error of these distances is calculated for every scan tested.

-Following model validation, the selected model’s regressions for each pC score were compiled into a custom Python function to predict foot shape based on subject demographic data through the gait cycle.
+Following model validation, the selected model’s regressions for each PC score were compiled into a custom Python function to predict foot shape based on subject demographic data through the gait cycle.

 Results